Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Abstract

 \section{Abstract}

 Topological analysis of galaxy distributions has gathered increasing attention in cosmology, as they are able to capture non-Gaussian features of large-scale structures (LSS) that are overlooked by conventional two-point clustering statistics.
 We utilize Betti curves, a summary statistic derived from persistent homology, to characterize the multiscale topological features of the LSS, including connected components, loops, and voids, as a complementary cosmological probe.
-Using halo catalogs from the \textsc{Quijote} suite, we construct Betti curves, assess their sensitivity to cosmological parameters, and train automated machine learning based emulators to model their dependence on cosmological parameters.
-Our Bayesian inference recovers unbiased estimation of cosmological parameters, notably $n_{\mathrm{s}}$, $\sigma_8$, and $\Omega_{\mathrm{m}}$, while validation on sub‑box simulations confirms robustness against cosmic variance.
-We further investigate the impact of redshift‑space distortions (RSD) on Betti curves and demonstrate that including RSD enhances sensitivity to growth‑related parameters.
-By jointly analyzing Betti curves and the power spectrum, we achieve significantly tightened constraints than using power spectrum alone on parameters such as $n_{\mathrm{s}}$, $\sigma_8$, and $w$.
-These findings highlight Betti curves -- especially when combined with traditional two‑point statistics -- as a promising, interpretable tool for future galaxy survey analyses.
+Using halo catalogs from the \textsc{Quijote} suite, we develop a coherent and extendable analysis framework that combines Betti-curve measurements, automated machine-learning-based emulators, and Bayesian inference for cosmological parameter estimation.
+Within this framework, we assess the sensitivity of Betti curves to cosmological parameters and train emulators to model their dependence on cosmology.
+Our Bayesian inference recovers unbiased estimation of cosmological parameters, notably $n_{\mathrm{s}}$, $\sigma_8$, and $\Omega_{\mathrm{m}}$, while validation on sub-box simulations confirms robustness against cosmic variance.
+We further investigate the impact of redshift-space distortions (RSD) on Betti curves and demonstrate that including RSD enhances sensitivity to growth-related parameters.
+When combined with the power spectrum, Betti curves break parameter degeneracies and lead to significantly tighter joint constraints than the power spectrum alone on parameters such as $n_{\mathrm{s}}$, $\sigma_8$, and $w$.
+These results establish Betti curves as a viable and complementary topological observable for cosmological parameter inference, and motivate further theoretical and observational developments toward their application in future galaxy surveys.